encoreunjojo/hugojojo/content/posts/2023/dailydose.md

     appendFilePath: true # to append file path to Edit link

 ---

+# *Au fil de l'eau* posts or websites that are quick reads and interesting.
+---
+I try to update this list as soon as I meet these posts/ websites, but mileage may vary (I'm not the kind of person that opens github to push an interesting post when i'm in the metro).
+Check my KLB for my inspiration sources for some of the links here.

 # Q2 2023
 - [The basics of decoupling capacitors](https://lcamtuf.substack.com/p/the-basics-of-decoupling-capacitors)